ponylang/pony-tutorial/docs/object-capabilities/object-capabilities.md

 Global variables are a form of what is called _ambient authority_.
 Another form of ambient authority is unfettered access to the file system.

 Pony has no global variables and no global functions.
 That doesn't mean all ambient authority is magically gone - we still need to be careful about the file system, for example.
-Having no globals is necessary, but not sufficient, to eliminate ambient authority.
+Having no global variables is necessary, but not sufficient, to eliminate ambient authority.

 ## How does this help?